Designing an Accessible Curriculum

 - Place accessible materials on Course Reserve or Moodle.
 Documents for electronic reserve or scanning services should be original documents or clean photocopies.

-- Include a modification statement in the course syllabus.
+- Include an accommodation statement in the course syllabus.

-- Announce to the students on the first day of the class that modifications are provided upon students’ requests.
+- Announce to the students on the first day of the class that accommodations are provided upon students’ requests.